-(2) Member of the compensation committee.

-(3) Member of the audit committee.
+- (2) Member of the compensation committee. - (3) Member of the audit committee.

 Evert Schimmelpennink has served as our President and Chief Executive Officer and a member of our board of directors since March 2024.
 Mr. Schimmelpennink served as LENZ OpCo's President and Chief Executive Officer and a member of its board of directors from March 2021 through the closing of the Merger.
 Previously, from August 2017 to October 2020, Mr. Schimmelpennink served as President and Chief Executive Officer and a member of the board of directors of publicly listed Pfenex, Inc., a biopharmaceutical company, until its acquisition by Ligand Pharmaceuticals Inc. (Nasdaq: LGND) in late 2020.
-From November 2019 until its sale, Mr. Schimmelpennink also served as the acting Principal Financial Officer and Principal Accounting Officer of Pfenex Inc. From October 2015 to August 2017, Mr. Schimmelpennink served as Chief Executive Officer of Alvotech, a biopharmaceutical company.
+From November 2019 until its sale, Mr. Schimmelpennink served as Chief Executive Officer of Pfenex Inc. From October 2015 to August 2017, Mr. Schimmelpennink served as Chief Executive Officer of Alvotech, a biopharmaceutical company.
 Prior to that, Mr. Schimmelpennink held senior positions at Pfizer Inc. (NYSE: PFE) and Hospira, Inc. within their global specialty injectables businesses, as well as Synthon BV.
 Mr. Schimmelpennink currently serves on the board of directors of iBio, Inc. (NYSE: IBIO) and Pipeline Therapeutics.
 Mr. Schimmelpennink holds a M.Sc. in Bioprocess Engineering from the University of Wageningen in the Netherlands and a business degree from the Arnhem Business School.